refraction-ray/general-notes/projects/ML in Physics.md

   1. Just use the NN ansatz of wavefunction as input, then the NN we train is **higher-order** NN.
   2. Instead of learning wave function amplitude directly, why not learn from the paramters of NN ansatz.
   3. Construct specific NN as novel states in quantum physics.
+  4. Quantum wave function itself is a NN.
+How to combine it with the higher-order NN as some interactive scheme like parallel net or GAN?

+* The method to solve the variant size problem in one network.

+  1. Is RNN capable for quantum wavefunctions?
+  2. What about some dimension reduction preprocessing?
+  3. Use the first fixed number of eigenvalue from Hamiltonian or entanglment?
+  4. What about the mask or padding mechanism of NN?
+  5. What about other potential useful layers? like embedding layer in NLP.
+  6. Or what about a brute forec feature hashing? [ref](https://arxiv.org/pdf/0902.2206.pdf)

 ### Potentially Useful Resource